Lumavate-Team/documentation/docs/3-CLI.rst

      * - ``-n, --name "STRING"``
        - The experience's referenced name in the studio designer URL.
      * - ``-path, --export-file "FILE PATH"``
        - The absolute path where the experience JSON file will be saved.
-For example: C:/Users/User/Desktop/experience.json.
+For example: ``-path "C:/Users/User/Desktop/experience.json"``.
      * - ``--json``
        - Returns the raw JSON payload.
      * - ``--help``